Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Models

+With $\lambda = 6(8 \pi + b)/(16 \pi + 3b)$.
+As we can see, by setting $c=0$ and $ b=0$ or $n=-1/2$ we recover $\Lambda$CDM.
 To solve equation (\ref{eqn:generalEc5}) a value of $n$ needs to be taken.
-And as with the previous model, following \cite{ayuso2021observational,jimenez2020cosmology} we will take $n=-2$ so that the equation becomes
+As well as with the previous model (because this one also {{does not include the value of the singularity $c= 0$ inside the confidence levels, and therefore it does not include $\Lambda$CDM}}) we will take $n=-2$, and hence

-Here the positive branch was taken because the negative one with $c>0$ predicts a decelerating universe, which is in contradiction with the observations.
+Here the positive branch was taken because the negative one with $c>0$ predicts a decelerating universe, in contradiction with the observations.
 For this model, the vector of parameters is $\Theta = \{ h, \Omega_\Lambda, b, c \}$.\\

-Other values of $n$ can be taken to see whether this model can challenge $\Lambda CDM$, although $n=-2$ or $n=1$ are the simplest cases because they have a quadratic equation on the adimensional Hubble parameter $E(z)$, models with a different value of $n$ would have an equation of higher order, which would complicate the solution and the selection of the right branch. \\
+Other values of $n$ can be taken to test this model against $\Lambda$CDM.
+However, $n=-2$ and $n=1$ are the simplest values because they both have a quadratic equation of the dimensionless Hubble parameter $E(z)$.
+Models with a different value of $n$ would have an equation of higher order.
+This would complicate the selection of the right branch {of $H(z)$, just as in the previous model}.

+This model modifies the $f(Q,T) = aQ -bT^2$ model of \cite{xu2019f, godani2019frw} adding a cosmological constant to reproduce the accelerated expansion of the universe.
+By solving equation (\ref{eqn:standardFirstFriedmannEquation}) in terms of the density (taking the positive branch of the quadratic solution since the density is positive) and introducing the result into equation (\ref{eqn:evolutionH}), we get the differential equation of the dimensionless Hubble parameter